 “Suppose I, an ordinary person, am walking alone beside an icy isolated river and see someone drowning.
 I have two options: I can jump in and try to save him (risking death myself) or I can agonize on the shore.
 In the first case, I am a hero; in the second, a coward.
 There is no way I can remain what I was before – an ordinary person.
 As the mother of a child with special needs, I felt I was in the same position.”

-Friends and family of children with Autism often feel as if they are in the position that Helen Featherstone describes above in her book, A Difference in the Family: Life with a Disabled Child.
+Friends and family of children with Aspergers often feel as if they are in the position that Helen Featherstone describes above in her book, A Difference in the Family: Life with a Disabled Child.
 They care for children who cannot fend for themselves.
-Children with autism need advocates to stand up for them.
+Children with aspergers need advocates to stand up for them.
 A child’s call for help means parents and caregivers can no longer be “ordinary people” without a choice to make.
 If parents choose to advocate, they embark on a quest that will deeply affect their lives.
 Aspergers support can be a powerful experience for many parents.

 Advocacy takes many forms including the individual, community, and societal levels.
 As one advocate wrote, advocacy can range from “asking a neighbor to turn down a radio to demanding a full-time specialist to help your child in school.”
 Other advocates lobbying Washington for more effective services and better research.

 Advocacy in Everyday Life

 Advocacy on the everyday level is often about simply educating people about Asperger Syndrome, a disorder most people don’t understand.
 It is repeatedly explaining the same things to every new person entering the child’s life.